DevExpress-Examples/how-to-display-custom-text-within-dxgrid-cells-e2020/Readme.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# WPF Data Grid - How to display custom text within data cells
+# WPF Data Grid - Display custom text in cells based on a specific condition

 This example shows how to display custom text in data cells.
 In this example, the [GridControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl) adds the `(SALE)` string to the **Product Name** if a value in the **Discount** column is greater than 20.